Grouped Discrete Representation for Object-Centric Learning: Proposed Method

 \subsection{Naive Grouped Discrete Representation}

-Here is our naive GDR, which decomposes features into attributes via direct channel grouping, on VQ-VAE for both Transformer- and Diffusion-based methods.
+Our naive GDR decomposes features into attributes via direct channel grouping in VQ-VAE for both Transformer- and Diffusion-based methods.

-\textit{Beforehand}, suppose a dataset is fully described by $n$ $c$-dimensional template features that are fully described by $g$ attribute groups, each of which has $a$ $d$-dimensional template attributes. $n$ = $a ^ g$ and $c$ = $g \times d$.
-Accordingly, we predefine a set of attribute-level codebooks $\bm{C}=\{\bm{C}^{(1)}, \bm{C}^{(2)} ... \bm{C}^{(g)}\}$, whose codes parameters are in shape ($g$, $a$, $d$).
-And combinations of those attribute codes are equivalent to the non-grouped feature-level codebook, whose code parameters are in shape ($n$, $c$).
+\textit{Beforehand}, suppose a dataset is fully described by $n$ $c$-dimensional template features, which are further decomposed into $g$ attribute groups.
+Each group consists of $a$ $d$-dimensional template attributes, $n$ = $a ^ g$ and $c$ = $g \times d$.
+Thus, we predefine a set of attribute codebooks $\bm{C}=\{\bm{C}^{(1)}, \bm{C}^{(2)} ... \bm{C}^{(g)}\}$, whose parameters are in shape ($g$, $a$, $d$).
+The combinations of these codes are equivalent to the non-grouped feature-level codebook, whose parameters are in shape ($n$, $c$).

-\textit{Afterwards}, we transform input $\bm{I}$ with a VAE encoder into continuous intermediate representation $\bm{Z}$.
-In VQ-VAE, we sample distances between $\bm{Z}$ and $\bm{C}$ via Gumbel noise and yield tuple code indexes $\bm{X}_{\mathrm{i}}$:
+\textit{Afterwards}, we transform the input $\bm{I}$ with a VAE encoder into continuous intermediate representation $\bm{Z}$.
+In VQ-VAE, we sample distances between $\bm{Z}$ and $\bm{C}$ via Gumbel noise, yielding tuple code indexes $\bm{X}_{\mathrm{i}}$:

-where $\bm{Z}^{(1)}$...$\bm{Z}^{(g)}$ are channel groupings of $\bm{Z}$; $\bm{G}^{(1)}$...$\bm{G}^{(g)}$ are Gumbel noises; $\circ$ is channel concatenation; $\mathrm{l2}(\cdot , \cdot)$ means L2 distances between every vector pair in its two arguments; $\bm{D}_{\mathrm{s}}$ is soft Gumbel sampling of distances $\bm{D}$ between continuous representations and codes; $\mathrm{argmax}(\cdot)$ is along the code dimension.
-For our grouped VAE, multiple code indexes are selected from those attribute groups respectively, i.e., ``tuple number index''; But for the non-grouped VAE, only one index is selected from a feature-level codebook, i.e., ``scalar number index''.
+where $\bm{Z}^{(1)}$...$\bm{Z}^{(g)}$ are channel groupings of $\bm{Z}$; $\bm{G}^{(1)}$...$\bm{G}^{(g)}$ are Gumbel noises; $\circ$ is channel concatenation; $\mathrm{l2}(\cdot , \cdot)$ denotes L2 distances between every vector pair in its two arguments; $\bm{D}_{\mathrm{s}}$ is soft Gumbel sampling of distances $\bm{D}$ between continuous representations and codes; $\mathrm{argmin}(\cdot)$ is along the code dimension.
+For our grouped VAE, multiple code indexes are selected from the attribute groups, forming ``tuple indexes''.
+In contrast, the non-grouped VAE selects only one index from a feature-level codebook, forming ``scalar indexes''.